 - Be taken on or after age 59 ½

-Remember that choosing the type of contribution method that is right for you does not have to be an either/or decision—you can use a combination of both options.
+Remember that choosing the type of contribution method that is right for you does not have to be an either/or decision — you can use a combination of tax-sheltered and Roth contribution options.
 For more help deciding which method is best for you, utilize our convenient calculator.